Premium Leather Briefcase Backpack

-Functionally, the Flight Case holds a wide variety of hardware including laptops up to 15" along with any tablet you need to carry with it.
-The padded, removable divider insures that the two will not come in contact, keeping them both safe.
-Other things like a writing folio, a three ring binder or printed reports will also fit.
+Functionally, the Flight Case holds a wide variety of hardware including laptops up to 16" along with any tablet you need to carry with it.
+The padded, removable divider ensures that the two will not come in contact, keeping them both safe.
+Other things like a writing folio, a three-ring binder, or printed reports will also fit.

-As with any backpack, wearing the Flight Case this way allows for a hands free user experience and also distributes the weight more evenly across the body preventing fatigue.
+As with any backpack, wearing the Flight Case this way allows for a hands -ree user experience and also distributes the weight more evenly across the body preventing fatigue.

 How is Our Leather Briefcase Different From Our Flight Jacket?

 In a word, structure.
 The Flight Jackets are fully padded but unstructured.
-This full grain leather briefcase, while looking radically different from a traditional brief, is built in a traditional way.
-The is a signature of MacCase design.
+This full-grain leather briefcase backpack, while looking radically different from a traditional brief, is built in a traditional way.
+This is a signature of MacCase design.
 We've become very good at taking a tried and true method and doing something completely new with it.

 Basic structural panels are covered in foam, lining materials then exterior hides.
-This not only provides some of the highest levels of protection for your laptop and tablet inside, but also allows the handmade vertical briefcase to be free standing, like a typical brief.
+This not only provides some of the highest levels of protection for your laptop and tablet inside but also allows the handmade vertical briefcase combo to be free-standing, like a typical brief.

-While there are many sizes for the Jacket models, iPad, 11",12", 13" 15", there is only one Flight Case.
-This leather laptop briefcase is for someone who likes the look of the Flight Jacket but needs a bit more room than these compact designs can provide.
+While there are many sizes for the Jacket models, iPad, 13-inch, 15-inch and 16-inch, there is only one Flight Case.
+This leather hybrid briefcase backpack is for someone who likes the look of the Flight Jacket but needs a bit more room than these compact designs can provide.